Siv3D/siv3d.docs/en-us/docs/tutorial2/gui.md

 			SimpleGUI::TextBox(state, Vec2{ 100, (100 + i * 60) });

-			// Tab キーによって非アクティブ化された
+			// Deactivated by Tab key
 			if (previous && (state.active == false) && state.tabKey)
 			{
-				if (KeyShift.pressed()) // Shift キーが押されていたら前のテキストボックスへ
+				if (KeyShift.pressed()) // Go to previous text box if Shift is pressed {
-				{
 					nextTextBox = (i - 1);
 				}